rowlinsonmike/aws-idc-permissions-diagram/README.md

   <br>
 </h1>

-<h4 align="center">Ah, AWS IDC permission sets - where complexity goes to party and there are no noise complaints becauses they are better than the alertnative!
-I've wrangled some containerized logic to help visualize the applied permission sets for an account.</h4>
+<h4 align="center">Ah, AWS IDC permission sets - where complexity goes to party and there are no noise complaints because its better than the alertnative! 🤣 I've containerized some logic to diagram the applied permission sets for a given account.</h4>

 <p align="center">
   <a href="#how-to-use">How to Use</a> •